bloominstituteoftechnology/webapi-ii-challenge/README.md

 `title` is the title of the post, as a String. `contents` contains the body contents of the post, also as a String.

-There are five main route handlers that will allow the client to read/modify the array.

 ### Provided Code

 We have provided a `server.js` file and a folder called `data`.
 Inside the data folder we have added a database with some posts already populated that you can use to test your endpoints as you build them.